- Dan Hunter, Brae

 “I harken back to the past because there’s where I find my culinary inspiration.”

 A savant of Thai flavors, Australia-born David Thompson immersed himself in the culture and culinary history of Thailand.
 Using old recipe books that date back to the late 19th and early 20th century, he pursues authenticity with a deep appreciation for the cuisine’s complexity and sophistication.
-Passion and a ceaseless desire to learn have fueled Nahm’s progress and helped shine the spotlight on Bangkok as a culinary destination.
+His passion and a ceaseless desire to learn fueled Nahm’s progress for almost two decades and helped shine the spotlight on Bangkok as a culinary destination.

 Guinea Fowl Larp Chiang Mai (2011)

 - Mehmet Gürs, Mikla

 “A new perspective is needed to allow the rich food cultures from the past to survive and evolve.
 The New Anatolian Kitchen has no boundaries; it is a way of perceiving food, it is a philosophy that can and should be interpreted in many ways.”

 Mehmet Gürs is at the forefront of a new school of thought galvanizing Turkey’s contemporary restaurant scene.
 With the help of a full-time anthropologist, the Scandinavian-Turkish chef scoured the country to find and support artisan producers.
 By creating a network of independent farmers and sharing his discoveries with other chefs, he pushes the cuisine forward while preserving culinary traditions.